jxnblk/reflexbox/README.md

 ## Flex and Box components

-The Flex and Box components are created with the Reflex component and use the same set of props.
+The Flex and Box components are created with the withReflex component and use the same set of props.
 They are intended to help with the readability of code and to provide some backwards compatiblity with previous versions of Reflexbox.